The 3rd Call for Proposals by IKI Small Grants closed on 15 April 2022 with an enormous participation of 475 project entries.

 More than 450 organisations from 80 different countries worldwide submitted their proposals to the Small Grants programme of the International Climate Initiative (IKI).
 These include a wide spectrum of actors, ranging from non-governmental organisations (NGOs), youth and women-led organisations as well as few private enterprises.

 All complete project applications will be subject to a technical and legal/commercial evaluation.
-In consultation with the Federal Ministry of Economic Affairs and Climate Action, IKI Small Grants selects the best project ideas.
-The IKI Small Grants Team of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is responsible for this assessment.
+In consultation with the Federal Ministry of Economic Affairs and Climate Action and the Federal Foreign Office, IKI Small Grants selects the best project ideas.
+The IKI Small Grants Team of Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is responsible for this assessment.
 After completing the selection process, all applicants are informed whether their application has been selected for funding.

 Actors and organisations from all over the world suggested a wide variety of activities.
 The proposed topics range from environmental education and low carbon mobility to energy efficiency and agriculture.
 Most are characterized by concrete measures at the local level.